Everton great Derek Temple expecting emotional farewell to ‘fortress’ Goodison

 The 1966 FA Cup match-winner will be present this weekend for the visit of Southampton as the ground bids farewell to 133 years of men’s football.

-Everton’s women will give Goodison a new lease of life but Sunday is the final farewell for the men.
+Everton’s women will give Goodison a new lease of life, but Sunday is the final farewell for the men and the occasion has been marked by two lifelong Evertonians, Andy Garner and Dave Morgan, creating a poem featuring voices of ex-players, cult heroes and fans of all ages.

+And ahead of the big day, Temple reminisced about his time playing at the ground for the Toffees.

 “I only ever scored one hat-trick – against Ipswich when they won the championship in 1962 and Alf Ramsey was manager,” the 86-year-old told the PA news agency.